mgrube753/bachelor-thesis/70_prior_exp_run/README.md

 # Prior Experimental Run

-This directory contains the prior experimental run of the thesis project.
+This directory contains the initial experimental run for the thesis project.

-## Why was a new run needed?

-This experimental run of the directory was archived, since the output questions in Experiment 1 were not satisfactory.
-The questions' output formats differed a lot, since in the common prompt, in contrast to the complex prompt, the question output format was not specified.
-In the expert-based evaluation -- and even in an LLM-based evaluation -- this could have led to a bias in the evaluation, since the questions were not that well comparable.
+## Purpose

+The results from this run were archived because the output questions in Experiment 1 lacked consistency.
+The common prompt did not specify a question format, leading to significant variation in outputs.
+This inconsistency could introduce bias in both expert and LLM-based evaluations, as questions were not directly comparable.

+## Rationale for Rerun

-Therefore, a new run was needed to ensure that the questions were more consistent in their output format.
-This was achieved by refining all prompts for all experiments:
+A new experimental run was conducted to ensure uniformity in question formats.
+This was achieved by refining all prompts for each experiment, as visible in [`../20_experiments/40_prompts/`](../20_experiments/40_prompts/).

-- Experiments 1a and 1b: Using the same common and complex prompts for both subexperiments
-- Experiments 2a, 2b and 2c: Using a certain prompt for each subexperiment, which were based on the properties of the complex prompt of Experiment 1.
+## Structure

+The structure of this directory is minimal as follows:

+- `10_exp1/`: Experiment 1 outputs (content and error runs)
+- `20_exp2/`: Experiment 2 outputs (type, Bloom, and combined runs)
+- `40_prompts/`: Prompt templates used in experiments
+- `70_samples/`: Sample questions and data
+- `80_questions_renamed/`: Renamed question sets for evaluation
+- `for_eval/`: Materials prepared for evaluation

+## Additional Notes

+- Quantitative analysis was done by Anthropic Claude 3.7 Sonnet
+- Qualitative analysis was done by Claude + OpenAI o3
+- No temperature scores were changed at all